 What Are the Differences Between Growth and Value Investing?

-Written by Alison Lurie, In finance, Published On
+Written by Alison Lurie, In finance, Updated On

 Growth and value portfolio managers are two common subsets of the equity investment management industry.

 At a high level, these names allude to the investing philosophy that each adheres to.
-While both parties want to maximize profits, they do it in their distinct manner.
+Both parties want to maximize profits, but they do so distinctively.

 Differences Between Growth and Value Investing?

-This post will go through the basic characteristics of each investment strategy.
+This post will go through the essential characteristics of each investment strategy.

 Value Investing